 The 301 is a special HyperText Transfer Protocol (HTTP) status code.
 It indicates that the current page has been permanently moved to another location.
 When there are changes to your URLs, you should perform a 301 redirect to avoid the 404 Not Found error.
 Moreover, this action also ensures that users and search engines are automatically led to their desired destinations.

 Before uninstalling your WordPress website, you may need to create redirects to preserve your current ranking on search engine results pages.
-It is vitally important especially for sites with good traffic and high position on SERPs.
+It is vitally important, especially for sites with good traffic and a high position on SERPs.

-There are two methods you can follow to effectively set up 301 Redirect.
-If you are tech-savvy with strong background knowledge of technology, you can manually redirect your URL by using the .htaccess file.
+There are two methods you can follow to effectively set up a 301 Redirect.
+If you are tech-savvy with a strong background in technology, you can manually redirect your URL by using the .htaccess file.

 Unfamiliar with the underlying technology?
 Don’t worry.
 You have full access to a plethora of WordPress plugins in the Marketplace to assist you.
 These plugins will help you set up the 301 redirects and detect 404 URLs in your website.
 No coding or technical skills are required.

 Before making any changes to your software, it is vital to create a database backup.
-This backup might be your savior in case of accidents, computer crashes, or errors while updating.
+This backup might be your savior in the event of accidents, computer crashes, or errors during updates.
 Besides, it can be useful when you decide to restore the old WordPress website someday.

 There are two things that you need to pay attention to when backing up data.
 The first part is the WordPress website (including the core installation, themes, plugins, images, code files, and additional static web pages).
 Also, you will need to back up the WordPress database.
-Follow this instruction to see how to create a backup for your server program before proceeding to uninstall WordPress.
+Follow these instructions to back up your WordPress site before proceeding to uninstall WordPress.

 One more thing.
-You should save your backup anywhere you like except for your web hosting account.
+You should save your backup anywhere you like, except for your web hosting account.
 It will prevent your file from being badly affected when a hack occurs.
-You can keep your backup file on your computer, on a separate storage device, or upload it to a cloud storage provider like Google Drive, Dropbox,…
+You can keep your backup file on your computer, on a separate storage device, or upload it to a cloud storage provider like Google Drive or Dropbox.

 Now that you have successfully backed up your website, you are ready to uninstall WordPress.
 You can perform it manually by using the cPanel or delete this software from your hosting dashboard.